-If you want to find out how your website is performing in the search engines, you can use some of the many SEO tools out there to help you get more insights into your site.
-With these tools, you can see what’s going well already and which parts could benefit from some more optimization.
-Since there are a great number of tools, we’ve selected the external ones we like to use.
+If you want to find out how your website is performing in the search engines, you can use some of the many SEO tools out there.
+With these tools, you’ll get more insight into your site.
+You’ll see what’s going well already and which parts of your site could benefit from some more optimization.
+Since there are a lot of tools out there, we’ve selected the external tools we like to use.

 SEO tools for specific areas

 Speed is essential for good user experience and SEO.
 To rank high, you need your site to be up-to-speed.
 Because site speed can be different from different locations, we recommend using more than one tool.

 - Best for getting a quick overview: Google PageSpeed Insights

 - Best for doing technical measurement: Google Lighthouse (Chrome extension)